bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/README.md

-# DATA-AGGREGATE-AI
+# DATA-DEV
-This repository is a collection of code bases that solve cases of web scraping, web automation, data purification, data visualization and web based artificial intelligence applications.
+This repository is a collection of code bases and cheat sheets that solve cases of full stack development, software engineering best practices, web scraping, web automation, data purification, data visualization and artificial intelligence applications.